// Tokyo Travelogue

 #image("./005.jpg", width: 50%)

-The malls here often dedicate an entire building to a single brand; IKEA and MUJI are like this.
-But frankly, there isn't much to say about them.
-However, while browsing IKEA, I sorted out my lunch at the IKEA restaurant, and then bought a Hello Kitty fridge magnet at MUJI.
+The shopping malls here often have a whole building for one brand.
+Both IKEA and MUJI are like this.
+But there is not much to say.
+While visiting IKEA, I had lunch in the IKEA restaurant and then bought a Hello Kitty fridge magnet at MUJI.

 #image("./006.jpg", width: 50%)

-On the way back in the evening, I passed by Shibuya again, thinking I would go up the "Skytree" there to watch the sunset.
-But the tickets were sold out long ago, so I couldn't make the trip.
-Then, I popped into the Pokémon Center there, hoping to buy another Sprigatito charm, but I couldn't buy one.
-The Sprigatito charms were sold out because they were too popular, which was very regrettable.
+On the way back in the evening, I passed Shibuya again, thinking of going to the SkyTree there to watch the sunset.
+But tickets were sold out long ago, so I couldn't make it.
+Then I went to the Pokemon Center there, thinking of buying another Sprigatito keychain.
+As it turns out, I couldn't buy one; the Sprigatito keychain was sold out because it was too popular, which was very regrettable.

-Because I was tired and hungry, I wasn't in the mood for fine dining, so I just settled for McDonald's.
-Once I filled my stomach, I went back.
+Because I was tired and hungry, I didn't have much of an appetite for fine food, so I just made do with McDonald's, filled my stomach, and went back.

 = Day 3

 The schedule for this day was to go to Kamakura.
-Kamakura is south of Tokyo, even farther than Yokohama.
-However, thanks to Tokyo's convenient commuter system and the fact that where I was staying was near the southern border of Tokyo, it only took about an hour and a half to get there.
+Kamakura is to the south of Tokyo, further than Yokohama.
+However, because of Tokyo's convenient commuter system and the fact that the place where I lived was also near the southern boundary of Tokyo, it only took about an hour and a half to get there.

-Arriving at the JR Kamakura Station, you can buy a ticket for the sightseeing train "Enoden."
-It costs 800 yen and allows unlimited rides for the day.
-The train departs from Kamakura, and at first, the scenery is mundane—just ordinary Japanese streets.
-But suddenly, the train drives right up to the seaside, and the view opens up completely.
+Arriving at the JR Kamakura station, I could buy a ticket for the sightseeing tram "Enoden," which was 800 yen.
+I could take the tram as many times as I wanted during the day.
+The tram started from Kamakura.
+At first, the scenery was unremarkable, just ordinary Japanese streets.
+But suddenly, the tram drove to the seaside, and it was suddenly enlightened.
 My first stop was "Shichirigahama."
-There is a very nice beach here [Attachment 1], which is said to be a location for many anime.
-They say when the weather is good, you can see Mount Fuji across the sea, but the humidity was high that day and visibility wasn't great, so I actually couldn't see it.
+There is a very nice beach here, which is said to be the location for many animations.
+It is said that Mt.
+Fuji can be seen over the sea when the weather is good, but on that day, the air humidity was high and visibility was not good, so I couldn't actually see it.

 #image("./007.jpg", width: 50%)